DiegolMarques/DiegolMarquesWebsite/content/projects/twitter-bot/index.md

 sitemap:
   priority : 0.8
 ---
-A useless but funny [twitter bot](https://twitter.com/isWednesdayHere) meant to count down the hours till wednesday within the week. \n Generated using Heroku as a cloud platform to push tweets every **three hours**.
+A useless but funny [twitter bot](https://twitter.com/isWednesdayHere) meant to count down the hours till wednesday within the week.
+Generated using Heroku as a cloud platform to push tweets every **three hours**.